PACKAGE LEAFLET: INFORMATION FOR THE USER

 Warnings and precautions

-Consult your doctor or pharmacist before taking Valaciclovir Combix if:
+Talk to your doctor or pharmacist before taking Valaciclovir Combix if:

-Prevention of genital herpes transmission to others
+Preventing the spread of genital herpes to others

 Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

 Valaciclovir may cause side effects that affect your ability to drive.

-→Do not drive or operate machinery unless you are sure it does not affect you.
+→ Do not drive or operate machinery unless you are sure it does not affect you.

 Your doctor may adjust the dose of Valaciclovir Combix if: